 After the sawing, during which, because of the cold and wet, I had to change clothes several times, I cleaned everything and I wanted to continue right away with the carving.
 But then a hitch came: during a small job in between I cut my hand very deep.
 The sculpture is now at a standstill, and so am I: I'm sitting at home with three stitches.
 Again.

 Apparently I needed a few weeks vacation.
-I hope to soon make a part two on the carving of this sculpture.
+Read more in Part Two on the heels of this.